nrw-digital/week-notes/en/updates/_posts/2026-03-07-week-notes.md

 + Having scoped the requests to change as well as create an online form and content for installations permits, Phil will start work on the variation form next week.

-+ Laura carried out 'some light' touch content design on a technical guidance note about how to model blockages and breach scenarios as part of a Flood Consequence Assessment.
++ Laura carried out some 'light touch' content design on a technical guidance note about how to model blockages and breach scenarios as part of a Flood Consequence Assessment.
 It has been sent to the subject matter expert for approval.

 + Lucinda has been working on a new feature to provide flood event reports.
 She’s spoken to the Communications Team and Flood Duty Managers about what would help them

 + Sophie and Lucinda have been working on fixing 404 errors on our website by tracking down the source of the broken link and adding redirects.

++ Laura and Heledd attended the 'Access Request Discovery Update'  to find out more about the work and how this might affect the 'using land we manage' service.
+They shared the insights, data and recommendations gathered by the team during the permissions project.

 + And...THE SUN CAME OUT!!!
 It went away again, but we won't talk about that.